diskoverdata/diskover-docs/source_files/internal_zendesk_user_guide.md

 When you are working in the Guide space, you can switch from **admin** to **user** view.

-🔴 &nbsp;When you are in the user view and want to switch to admin:
+🔴 &nbsp;When you are in the user view and want to switch to admin, you will see this or something similar:

 ![Image: Zendesk Admin View](images/zendesk_internal_guide_guide_switch_to_admin_view.png)

-🔴 &nbsp;When you are in the admin view and want to preview what users will see:
+🔴 &nbsp;When you are in the admin view and want to preview what users will experience, you will see this or something similar:

 ![Image: Zendesk User View](images/zendesk_internal_guide_guide_switch_to_user_view.png)